 !
 PRECAUTION: If the rubber top of the insulin vial or needle tip accidentally touches something (e.g., your hands or clothing), wipe the surface with a new alcohol wipe.

-7. Peel the label off of the sealed Patch packaging.

-Remove inner tray containing syringe and needle, and set aside.
+- 7. Peel the label off of the sealed Patch packaging. - Remove inner tray containing fill syringe and fill needle, and set aside.